shirokuronemuri/batch-mailer/README.md

 yarn generate
 ```

-5. Follow the link in the console, login with the account that you have specified before as a tester, copy the code in the `Authorization code` field WITHOUT pressing "Exchange authorization code for tokens" (this is important!) and paste it into your console prompt, which will generate a refresh token for you, make sure to copy and paste it into `REFRESH_TOKEN` field in `.env` file
+5. Follow the link in the console, login with the account that you have specified before as a tester, copy the code in the `Authorization code` field WITHOUT pressing "Exchange authorization code for tokens" (this is important!) and paste it into your console prompt, which will generate a refresh token for you, make sure to copy and paste it into `REFRESH_TOKEN` field in the `.env` file

 ## Usage